Lizzo: “I Want My Lips To Look Like I’m Ready To Suck A D**k”

-Lizzo is one of music’s biggest names right now and has bagged herself a beauty contract Urban Decay, per Refinery 29.
+Lizzo is one of music’s biggest names right now and has bagged herself a beauty contract with Urban Decay, per Refinery 29.

 The “Good As Hell” hitmaker spoke to Refinery 29 on the day of the brand’s Stay Naked Foundation launch and opened up about how it feels for people to see photos of herself in shop windows everywhere.